migsilva89/migsilva89/README.md

 <p align="left">Hello World!!</p>
 <p>

+Hello World!!

 At the moment I am doing a Professional Full Stack course at @Flag.pt.
-I know how to work with Html, CSS, Sass, TailwindCss, Vanilla Javascript, and I'm learning Node.Js and Vue.js.
+I know how to work with Html, CSS, Sass, TailwindCss, Bootstrap,Vanilla Javascript, and I'm learning Angular and NodeJs.

 My goal is to become a Full-stack developer.

 I consider myself a hard worker person, who learns easily.
 I have a passion for new things and an interest in learning.

 ###